pauldrinn/cluster_research/docs/README.md

 # Notebook

+## 06.02.2021

+hhblits is done.
+Now I need to perform some analysis on this and get working on other tasks.

+---
+The results aren't satisfying.
+One thing that could be useful is to filter out sequences with annotations from 80% coverage clustering and check the rest from 60%.

+## 05.02.2021

+Came across a memory problem.
+Increased the swap memory from 16GB to 32GB which fixed it. hhblits is now running overnight and should be done my tomorrow morning.

 ## 04.02.2021

 I left hhblits running overnight but it's still around halfway through.
 I guess it's not *so* much faster.